Skip to content

 since v3.0.0

-Only valid for the BeanSearcher retriever
+Only effective for the MapSearcher

 This converter provides type conversion from String to Integer | int | Long | long | Float | float | Double | double | Short | short | Byte | byte.

-Configuration Method
+Configuration

 • SpringBoot / Grails projects